wpengine/atlas-content-modeler/docs/wp-cli/index.md

 ### Options

 `<path>`
-The URL or local path of the blueprint zip file, or local path to the blueprint folder containing the acm json manifest file.
+The URL or local path of the blueprint zip file, or local path to the blueprint folder containing the acm.json manifest file.
 Local paths must be absolute.

 `[--skip-cleanup]`
 Skips removal of the blueprint zip and manifest files after a